cwendorf/simplePipes/docs/examples/expositionPipes.md

 ## Exposition Pipes

+Exposition pipes indicate a data set to be used for other commands (or pipes).

 ### Input Data

 First, name a few variables and assign arrays of values back them.
 Then create a `frame` that holds both variables.